Derek Point Finds Respect and Purpose at USDA Derek Point

 Derek

-After a series of jobs where he wasn’t respected, Derek was finally able to find gratifying work through Melwood.
+After a series of jobs where he wasn’t respected, Derek Point was finally able to find gratifying work through Melwood.

 Roles and responsibilities: